dumbie/CtrlUI/Readme.txt

 | DirectXInput Application Features
 - Easily customize the controller button layout.
-- Supported controllers: DualShock 1, 2, 3, 4 and more.
+- Supported controllers: PlayStation 1, 2, 3, 4, 5 and more.
-- Unsupported controllers: Xbox 360 and Xbox One.
+- Unsupported controllers: Xbox and XInput controllers.

 | Installation Instructions
 1) Extract the CtrlUI folder to any directory you want on your computer.